EventFahrplan/EventFahrplan/README.md

 To start development open the project in Android Studio.

+The [customization guide][customization-guide] explains in all details how to create an app for your event.

 If you want to create your own signed release builds, copy the `gradle.properties.example` file in the `app` folder and rename it to `gradle.properties`.
 This file contains the signing information which is used in the build process.
 Make sure to edit the file contents to point to your own keystore files.